OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card using only CSS.
-The card expands smoothly to reveal more content when hovered over, creating an engaging interactive element.
-We'll leverage CSS transitions and transforms for a polished effect.
-This example uses plain CSS3, but the concept could easily be adapted to a CSS framework like Tailwind CSS.
+The card expands to reveal more content on hover, employing a smooth transition and a subtle reveal effect.
+This example utilizes standard CSS3; no CSS pre-processors like Sass or Less, or frameworks like Tailwind CSS, are needed.

 **Description of the Styling:**

-The card utilizes a simple structure: a container div holding an image and a content area.
-The core effect is achieved by using CSS transitions on `transform` (for scaling) and `opacity` (for a subtle fade-in effect on the content).
-The `:hover` pseudo-class triggers the animation.
-We'll also use some basic box-shadow to enhance the card's visual appeal.
+The card is built using a simple `div` structure.
+The main card element has a fixed width and height.
+On hover, the card's height expands to reveal hidden content using the `max-height` property and CSS transitions.
+A subtle shadow effect enhances the visual appeal.
+The hidden content is initially visually hidden using `overflow: hidden;`, then revealed through the `max-height` change.

 **Full Code:**